dpn-admin/dpn-server/README.md

 The environment variables in config/environments/production.rb must be set under all environments.
-We use [dotenv](https://github.com/bkeepers/dotenv) to manage these, so you can se themin a .env.production file.
+We use [dotenv](https://github.com/bkeepers/dotenv) to manage these, so you can set them in a .env.production file.
 See .env.production.example for the variables that are required and what they do.
 Before running any of the
 ```bundle``` commands, you should have these variables defined in your shell